pybricks/pybricks-api/doc/api/start_pup.rst

 Pybricks uses an improved firmware that can run autonomous programs.
 Installing it is easy:

-.. raw:: html

-    <video controls src="http://pybricks.com/wp-content/uploads/2020/06/install.mp4" width="100%"></video>
+1. Make sure you use fresh batteries.
+2. Unplug all motors and sensors.
+3. Follow the steps in the video below.

 .. toggle-header::
-    :header: **Click to show/hide the written steps**
+    :header: **Click to show/hide written step-by-step instructions.**

-    If you can’t want watch the video, follow these steps instead:

-    - Make sure your batteries are fresh.
+    - Make sure you use fresh batteries.
+    - Unplug all motors and sensors.
     - Make sure the hub is off.
     - Press and hold the green button.
     - Wait for the light to blink, but keep holding the button.